moccalotto/kissrpg/index.md

 During combat, a character can take a *second wind* action that removes (base die) stress points.
 This costs one karma point.
+> **Note**: The second wind action does not remove consequences or reduce the stress counter below zero.

 If resting for five minutes, a character can reset their stress counter to 0.